ACRN 2024 Symposium

 Traditional Owners have had a connection to Sea Country for tens of thousands of years.
 Living with a strong sense of stewardship of sea and land, recognition and understanding of indigenous perspectives will enhance restoration and conservation of coastal habitats.
 This theme includes restoration studies that have been co-designed with Traditional Owners and present important indigenous perspectives as well as challenges.

-Lessons learnt and ways forward
+Lessons learned and ways forward

 Not all restoration projects are success stories.
 ACRN provides a forum for practitioners to share their knowledge and advice, so mistakes are not repeated.
 We can learn from our experiences and propose ways forward for future successful restoration.
 This theme covers lessons learned from specific habitats, but they will be useful in all habitats.

-Long term restoration and outcomes
+Long term studies and outcomes

 Many restoration projects that have been developed over the years.
 There is uncertainty as to how long a project should be monitored until it is determined to be successful.
 ACRN has been on the journey together with many of the projects, it will be exciting to find out where they are now.
 This theme will share insights from long-term projects and how they may shape the trajectory of future outcomes.